 Durable Power of Attorney – This allows an individual to select an agent to carry out financial tasks on their behalf and remains in effect even if they become incapacitated.

-General (non-durable) Power of Attorney – This document permits an agent to represent the financial interests of another individual.
-It ceases to be effective if the individual becomes incapacitated.
+General (non-durable) Power of Attorney – This document permits an agent to represent the financial interests of an individual so long as they have decisional capacity.

 Limited Power of Attorney – This form allows an individual to grant an agent specific powers that will terminate upon completion or on a specified date.